 If you have an appointment with SAP and do not show up for your scheduled appointment you will be charged $25.
-If you cannot make your scheduled appointment, you must cancel and or reschedule at least 24 hours before your appointment or you will be charged $25 to your student account.
+If you cannot make your scheduled appointment, you must cancel and or reschedule at least 24 hours before your appointment or you will be charged $25.

 Frequently Asked Questions for Mandated Referrals